enketo/enketo-core/README.md

 This repo is meant to use as a building block for your own enketo-powered application or to add features that you'd like to see in enketo hosted on [formhub.org](https://formhub.org) and [enketo.org](https://enketo.org)

 Follow the [Enketo blog](http://blog.enketo.org) or [Enketo on twitter](https://twitter.com/enketo) to stay up to date.

-__If you think this repo is mildly useful, consider hitting the star button...__

 ###How to run it